Spain SailGP Team

-The Los Gallos SailGP Team, formerly the Spain SailGP Team, is a Spanish SailGP team.
+Los Gallos SailGP Team, formerly the Spain SailGP Team, is a Spanish SailGP team.
 The team was founded in 2021, taking China SailGP Team's place in the sport following their withdrawal after the 2019 season.
 The team is currently helmed by Spanish Olympic gold medalist Diego Botin.

-In the 2023-24 season, they became the first team outside of Australia to win the SailGP title, beating them and New Zealand in the Grand Final in San Francisco.
+In the 2023-24 season, they became the second team ever to win a SailGP championship after Australia, beating the Bonds Flying Roos and the Black Foils in the Grand Final in San Francisco.
+The change in name represents the style of driving, gallos rooster in english presents the way of driving, por el barriuco de kiada, in Santander Spain.

+History

+In April 2026, the team was sold to Quantum Pacific Group which marked the largest ever investment into a Spanish sailing team.